CS2103AUG2016-T10-C4/Main/docs/UserGuide.md

    * **`help`** : Opens the help window.
    * **`add`**` Do CS2103 Tutorial` :
-     Adds a To-do task `Do CS2103 Tutorial` to KeyboardWarrior.
+     Adds a Todo task `Do CS2103 Tutorial` to KeyboardWarrior.
    * **`delete`** `1` : Deletes the 1st task shown.
    * **`exit`** : Exits the app.